kirara-research/astool/README.md

 ```
 You can replace `allstars-data/data` with a path of your choice, which gets created after running one of the commnands below.

-### - Now you can run your commands - replace "jp" with "en" for global server
+- Now you can run your commands - replace "jp" with "en" for global server
 ```sh
 python -m astool jp bootstrap
 ```
-### -  If the above command fails with a 500 Internal Server Error, that's fine; the following commands will still work.
+-  If the above command fails with a 500 Internal Server Error, that's fine; the following commands will still work.
 ```sh
 python -m astool jp dl_master
 ```
-### - A package id of '%' will download everything.
+- A package id of '%' will download everything.

-Here the double spaces are VERY IMPORTANT for downloading, else it won't do much of anything.
+(Here the double spaces are VERY IMPORTANT for downloading, else it won't do much of anything.)
 ```sh
 python -m astool jp pkg_sync  %
 ```